jinwls/LinkedIn_Job_Post/README.md

                     """)
 ```

 Finally, close the commuinication with the database server by calling the `close()` method of the `cursor` and the `connection` objects.
-Also, to apply the pipeline , make sure to assign it in the `setting.py`.
+Also, to apply the pipeline , make sure to assign it in the `setting.py` using the following line of codes.

 ```python
 ITEM_PIPELINES = {'job.pipelines.JobPostgreSQL': 300}